 The critical difference is self-generation.
 Because the agent creates its own skills during normal use, the ecosystem gap narrows over time.
 A Hermes instance that has been running for weeks on DevOps tasks will have built a library of domain-specific skills that no marketplace can replicate, because they encode that specific team's workflows, preferences, and tool configurations.

-Community-contributed skills follow the agentskills.io open standard, making them portable.
+Community-contributed skills follow the open agentskills.io standard, making them portable.
 Notable collections include Anthropic-Cybersecurity-Skills (734+ security skills) and Chainlink Oracle integration.

-Memory Architecture: Three-Layer Persistent vs Session-Based SOUL.md
+Memory Architecture: Three-Tier Persistent vs Session-Based SOUL.md

-Hermes Agent's Three-Layer Memory
+Hermes Agent's Three-Tier Memory

 The system also supports 8 external memory provider plugins (including Mem0, Honcho, and Hindsight), making the memory architecture pluggable.